Reading Time: < 1 minute

 This year I finally got my motorbike licence (yay!), it was an interesting experience in learning new skills and it got me thinking about how we learn and form habits and how does this apply to agile.

-Those of you that follow any of my blogs will know that I ride classic scooters.
-Riding a bike that is over 50cc means either having a motorbike licence or repeatedly taking a compulsory basic training every couple of years and forever using L-plates, unless you get your licence.
+Those of you who follow any of my blogs will know that I ride classic 125cc scooters.
+Riding a bike that is over 50cc means either having a motorbike licence or repeatedly taking a compulsory basic training every couple of years and forever using L-plates, unless you get your licence and I didn’t want to do that anymore.

 … the trick to passing the second time?
 I strapped a bike light to my scooter handle bars and pressed it every time I wanted to turn a corner and every time I came out of a corner.